david-wang-1/ghost-mouse/README.md

 # ghost-mouse
-Final Project for Microcontrollers &amp; Embedded Systems: Finger gesture operated Bluetooth mouse.
+Finger gesture operated Bluetooth mouse.
 Devpost link with more details can be found here: https://devpost.com/software/ghost-mouse.